The Executor Class

 executor = Executor(shots=1234)

-• A string specifying the local simulator backend: Qiskit simulators are available by "qiskit", "statevector_simulator" and "qasm_simulator"; PennyLane simulators can be initialized by "pennylane" or "default.qubit".
+• A string specifying the local simulator backend: Qiskit’s AerSimulator is available by providing "qiskit", "statevector_simulator" and "qasm_simulator"; PennyLane’s DefaultQubit simulator can be initialized by "pennylane" or "default.qubit".
+Note that with Qiskit version 1.2, the sampler routines will always performe shots for the "statevector_simulator" keyword.

 from squlearn import Executor